-Key: = = a double line indicates that the text following it should be placed on the subsequent line.

-Note 1:- The ranges and resolutions for the numerical elements included in advisory messages for tropical cyclones are shown in Appendix 6, Table A6-4.

-Note 2:- The explanations for the abbreviations can be found in the Procedures for Air Navigation Services - ICAO.
-Abbreviations and Codes (PANS-ABC, Doc 8400).
+- = = a double line indicates that the text following it should be placed on the subsequent line. - Note 1.
+The ranges and resolutions for the numerical elements included in advisory messages for tropical cyclones are shown in Appendix 6, Table A6-4. - Note 2.
+The explanations for the abbreviations can be found in the PANS-ABC (Doc 8400). - Note 3.
+Inclusion of a colon after each element heading is mandatory. - Note 4.
+The numbers 1 to 21 are included only for clarity and are not part of the advisory message, as shown in the examples.

-Note 3:- All the elements are mandatory.

-Note 4:- Inclusion of a "colon" after each element heading is mandatory.

-Note 5:- the numbers I to 19 are included only for clarity and they are not part of the advisory message, as shown in the example.